 Also known as the John Wayne Pioneer Trail, this rail-trail runs along the I-90 corridor in the bed of the former Milwaukee Railroad.
 Starting at the Rattlesnake Lake parking area, the trail climbs very slowly up to just below Snoqualmie Pass, where it enters a 2.3 mile tunnel (now reopened).
 On the way, it crosses a number of dizzyingly high trestles over mountain streams.
 A number of rock faces along the way are popular with rock-climbers, and they and their gear may be scattered along the trail sides nearby.

-Riders planning to enter the tunnel should remember to bring warm waterproof clothing, as it is cold and damp inside the tunnel, and a headlamp and backup light.
+Riders planning to enter the tunnel should remember to bring warm waterproof clothing, as it is cold and damp inside the tunnel, and at LEAST a headlamp and backup light -- it's really dark.

 Open.
-The pass tunnel reopened on July 5th 2011, and should be open for the season until November 1st.
+The pass tunnel reopened on July 5th 2011, and should be open during the warm seasons.